floreidev/vault/School/The Vault (TM)/School/Sociology/Summary Notes/Education.md

 > Feminism has caused women to aspire more toward education. *Sharpe, 1976, 1994*

 > [!tip]- Employment
+> Women are more able to get jobs now and so are working towards getting a job more often than previously
+> High levels of employment require more education.

 # Social Class
 ## Internal Factors